vsakkas/django-base-settings/README.md

 }
 ```

-> [!TIP]
+> [!NOTE]
-> Import `BaseSettings` and `BaseModel` from `django_base_settings` for your nested configuration objects instead of `pydantic` and `pydantic_settings`.
-These provide additional useful features such as automatic conversion of lowercase field names to uppercase when creating the Django application settings.
+> Import `BaseModel`/`BaseSettings` from `django_base_settings` for your nested configuration objects instead of `pydantic`/`pydantic_settings`.
+These provide additional features, which are necessary to generate a valid Django configuration.

 ### Environment Variables

-Fields contained within DjangoBaseSettings and BaseSettings objects can be assigned values or have their default overwritten through environment variables, providing flexibility for different deployment environments.
+Fields contained within `DjangoBaseSettings` and `BaseSettings` objects can be a assigned value or have their default value overwritten through environment variables, providing flexibility for different deployment environments.

 In this example: